pushkar100/notes-linux-admin/README.md

 - `hosts: files dns`	=> (If IP address is found in /etc/hosts, it is used.
 Search stops.
 Else, check DNS)
 - `hosts: files nis dns` => (First check in files, then NIS, then DNS)

-## DHCP, static and dynamic addressing
+## DHCP static and dynamic addressing

 ### Ports